Case Overview

 - Nasal discomfort and irritation

-- Photocontact dermatitis, which resembles a severe sunburn and may result in skin sensitivity, blistering and other similar conditions
+- Photocontact dermatitis, which resembles a severe sunburn that may result in skin sensitivity, blistering and similar conditions

 - Skin irritation

-- Superficial corneal injuries, or injuries to the first layer of the eye
+- Superficial corneal injuries (injuries to the first layer of the eye)

-You could also accidentally inhale or ingest Roundup when you apply it, even if you carefully follow the instructions on the label.
+You could also accidentally inhale or ingest Roundup when you apply it, even after carefully following the label instructions.
 Some common Roundup ingestion symptoms include:

 - Abdominal cramps